How to prepare

 The Sunday Concerts, commentated in a relaxed atmosphere and designed to be enjoyed by the whole family, are another excellent opportunity to discover works, composers and performers.

-The best place to obtain information is on the page Season 18/19.
+The best place to obtain information about the Season is on our dedicated area on the website.
 You can also subscribe to our fortnightly E-News or consult our brochure, available for free at the Calouste Gulbenkian Foundation.
-We are also available to answer any questions at our box office, by telephone (+351 217 823 700) or by email at firstname.lastname@example.org.
+We are also available to answer any questions at our box office, by telephone (+351 217 823 700) or by email at email@example.com.

 Box Office Information